A Normal Map-Based Proximal Stochastic Gradient Method: Convergence and Identification Properties

-The composite model \cref{SO} has gained increasing attention during the recent decades and is used frequently in large-scale applications and stochastic optimization tasks, including machine learning \cite{Bis06,BotCurNoc18,shalev2014understanding,LeCun2015}, statistical learning and sparse regression \cite{friedman2001elements,SST2011}, image and signal processing \cite{ComPes11,ChaPoc11}, stochastic programming \cite{nemjudlansha08,ShaDenRus14}, and many other areas.
-The (potentially nonsmooth) function $\vp$ typically acts as a regularization that allows to promote specific structural properties, such as sparsity, group sparsity, low rank, etc., while the smooth (not necessarily convex) part $f$ often corresponds to a data-driven learning model.
-Prominent choices of $f$ comprise \textit{expected} or \textit{empirical risk} terms of the form \be f(x):=\Exp[{F(x,\szeta)}]=\int_{\Omega} F(x,\szeta(\omega))\,\mathrm{d}\Prob(\omega) \quad \text{or} \quad f(x):=\frac{1}{N}\sum_{i=1}^{N}f_i(x), \ee where $(\Omega,\mathcal F,\Prob)$ is a given probability space, $\szeta : \Omega \to \Xi$ is a random variable, $\Xi$ is a measure space, and $F : \Rn \times \Xi \to \R$ and the mappings $f_i : \Rn \to \R$, $i = 1,\dots,N$, represent suitable loss models.
-Since a full evaluation of the function and gradient values $f(x)$ and $\nabla f(x)$ can be prohibitively expensive or is not even possible, sampling schemes or stochastic approximation techniques are employed in practice to generate more tractable function and gradient information of the risk functions \cref{eq:prob-exp}.
-This fundamental mechanism --- pioneered by Robbins and Monro in their seminal work \cite{robbins1951stochastic} --- is the basis of the stochastic gradient descent method ($\SGD$) and many other successful stochastic algorithms.
+The model \cref{eq:SO} has gained increasing attention during the recent decades and is frequently used in large-scale applications and stochastic optimization tasks, including, e.g., machine learning \cite{Bis06,BotCurNoc18,LeCun2015}, statistical learning and sparse regression \cite{friedman2001elements,SST2011}, and stochastic programming \cite{nemjudlansha08,ShaDenRus14}.
+In these applications, the (potentially nonsmooth) function $\vp$ is typically chosen to promote specific structural properties, such as sparsity, group sparsity, low rank, etc., while the smooth (not necessarily convex) part $f$ corresponds to a data-driven learning model or loss function.
+Since a full evaluation of the function and gradient values $f(x)$ and $\nabla f(x)$ can be prohibitively expensive, sampling schemes or stochastic approximation techniques are often employed in practice to generate more tractable information.
+This integral mechanism, pioneered by Robbins and Monro \cite{robbins1951stochastic}, is the basis of the stochastic gradient descent method ($\SGD$) and many other successful stochastic algorithms.